pbberlin/struc2frm/README.md

 * ListView() with labels from `form` tag and values from SetOptions().

-* Support for focus() first input element and
+* Support for focus() some input element
-focus() on first input element having an error
+and focus() on first input element having an error

 * Can we use `0x2C` instead of `,` ?